TAbdiukov/PPSSPP-patches/recon/TDU TP Anywhere project P2.md

 * If I try to put a marker on a u-island, and have a breakpoint in the beginning of a function, the breakpoint is hit.
 So we establish where to begin searching in depth!

 So what I'll try to is follow the steps of attempting to set a marker on a u-isaland, and try to follow assembly from the beginning of the function.
 Then check how the behaviour is different to non-abnormal cases.
 That's assuming execution isnt hijacked (by an exception or something)

+***NOTE***: The number (for example, 2 in "  Outback w/ closest point 2  " - means the consecutive call number occurs within one frame

 Address | U-island 1 | U-island 2 | Outback w/ closest point 1|  Outback w/ closest point 2 |
 ---- | ---- | ---- | ---- | ---- |